awsdocs/ec2-image-builder-user-guide/doc_source/start-build-container-pipeline.md

 1. To begin creating your pipeline, choose **Create image pipeline**\.

 1. In the **General** section, enter your **Pipeline name** \(*required*\)\.
-**Tip**
-Enhanced metadata collection is turned on by default\.
-To ensure compatibility between components and base images, keep it turned on\.

 1. In the **Build schedule** section, you can keep the defaults for the **Schedule options**\.
 Note that the **Time zone** shown for the default schedule is Universal Coordinated Time \(UTC\)\.
 For more information about UTC time, and to find the offset for your time zone, see [Time Zone Abbreviations – Worldwide List](https://www.timeanddate.com/time/zones/)\.